-Epidermal growth factor receptor (EGFR) occurs in ~ 10% of colon cancers, is most commonly left sided and can be targeted with Erbitux® (cetuximab) and Vectibix (panitumumab) - precision cancer medicine called monoclonal antibodies that works by binding to EGFR and when combined with chemotherapy can improve outcomes in patients that test positive for EGFR and do not have a RAS mutation.(4,5,6,)
+Epidermal growth factor receptors (EGFR) occur in ~ 10% of colon cancers, are most commonly left sided and can be targeted with Erbitux® (cetuximab) and Vectibix (panitumumab) which are precision cancer medicine called monoclonal antibodies that work by binding to EGFR and when combined with chemotherapy can improve outcomes in patients that test positive for EGFR and do not have a RAS mutation.(4,5,6,)

 NTRK: neurotrophic tropomyosin receptor kinases (NTRKs genes, which encode for TRKs can become abnormally fused to other genes, resulting in growth signals that can lead to cancer and be targeted with specific medications.